 Our permanent high school campus, the final of four sites, 4200 was shepherded through development by third Head of School Gladys Stern and expanded in 2005 by fourth Head of School Peter Branch.

 No matter where we’ve called “school” each day, we’ve called it “home” because we’ve had each other.
-The chance for us all to be together, grades PK–12, in one location has been in the works for 45 years.
+Starting in the fall of 2020, GDS's Lower School, Middle School, and High School were joined on one campus.
+The chance for us all to be together, grades PK–12, in one location was in the works for 45 years.
 We’re excited to have this opportunity to finally fulfill the vision of One GDS.